3elele/3elele/README.md

 # Hello there ✌️

 I am Gabriele, Gabi, Gab, Belele or even Nando for some people...
 I love Python 🐍, R🔬, JS🟨 and discovering new stuff.
-If you have a fun or convoluted project feel free to include me.

 I live in Paris 🇫🇷 and come from Napoli 🍕.